gShahr/Lowell-Showcase/README.md

   - Amherst_187: consists of projects that were assigned to that class (In java and covered data structures)

-    - Recently added Assignment 3
+    - Recently added Assignment 3, which is the set project

   - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures)